 Can I still borrow books from the libraries?

-FAQs for applicants starting class in October 2020
+FAQs for applicants starting class in fall 2020

-Can I still apply for a study program during the current coronavirus crisis for the intake 2020?
+Can I still apply for a study program for the intake 2020?

 - Please ensure that you submit all necessary documents since your application will only be considered if it is is complete.